 Specify Your Prospective Student Audience with Demographic Targeting

-While keywords broadly determine your ad audience, Google also offers various targeting options that can help schools more accurately reach likely student leads.
+While keywords broadly determine your ad audience, Google also offers various targeting options that can help schools more accurately reach likely student leads with higher ed Google ads.

 Google allows you to target people of a certain gender, age, parental status, and household income with your search ads.